The Science Behind Reference ProfilesNot a PI Client? Request a Demo

-The Reference Profiles are not, however, substitutes for the Factor scores, and they do not represent a validated output on which decisions should be based.
-Reference profiles are simple interpretive labels to help communicate the results of the PI Behavioral Assessment, but they are not used for match score calculations, and they should not be used to make hiring decisions.
+The Reference Profiles are not substitutes for the Factor scores and do not represent a validated output on which decisions should be based.
+Reference profiles can help communicate the results of the PI Behavioral Assessment, but they are not used for match score calculations, and they should not be used to make hiring decisions.

 What is a reference profile?

-Reference Profiles are names that provide a general description of a person’s PI Behavioral Assessment primary Factor scores (Dominance, Extraversion, Patience, Formality; or Factors A-D).
+Reference Profiles describe the pattern of a person’s PI Behavioral Assessment primary Factor scores (Dominance, Extraversion, Patience, Formality; or Factors A-D).
 Specific factors and patterns represent the true power of the BA, but Reference Profiles are descriptive, memorable, and helpful general categories for 17 different types of behavioral configurations.
-They make it easy to quickly communicate some standard behavioral traits.
 There are a total of 17 Reference Profiles, each of which is shown in the images below.

 The Four Reference Profile Groups